richard-sebos/sebostechnology/_posts/2025-07-20-SSH-chroot.md

 exit 0
 ```

-For this script to function, the chroot environment needed to include copies of `bash`, `ls`, `sleep`, and the shared libraries required to run them.
-The `ldd` command was useful for identifying the libraries needed:
+Nothing fancy—but it needed a few things to work: `bash`, `ls`, `sleep`, and all their shared libraries.
+We used `ldd` to identify what had to be copied:

 ```bash
 ldd /usr/bin/bash
 ```

-Commands such as `echo` and `exit` are built into `bash`.

-After copying the necessary binaries and libraries into a directory structure mirroring the host system, the chroot environment appeared as follows:
+After gathering all the binaries and libraries, the jail looked something like this:

 ```bash
 /home